-Under the supervision of a staff member, the student selects a major independent theatre project he or she wishes to develop and complete. six semester hours three semester hours offered fall - even years
+Under the supervision of a staff member, the student selects a major independent theatre project he or she wishes to develop and complete.

 FAA 225 - Sound for the Theatre (also THR 225)

 An investigation of the equipment and techniques used in modern audio practice to improve and reinforce sound in the theatre and create theatrical sound effects.